webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 export default config;
 ```

-Then the plugin will inform Knip that not its default entry patterns, but
+The plugin will read this configuration file and return those entry patterns
-`integration/**/*-test.ts` should be added as entry files.
+(`integration/**/*-test.ts`).
+Knip will then not use the default entry patterns.

 If that's not correct or in some way doesn't work, you can override this
 behavior in your Knip configuration: